cdelorme/csideanime.com/docs/design/services/member-management.md

 The `names` array is a historical record with names and timestamps when a name was adopted.

 The private object is a copy of the profile object with any information the user did not wish to make public.

+The `settings` object is a key-value pair of specific toggles, which may include things like a language filter or adult content.

 _The profile object itself has not been fully architected and will likely grow organically._